ElectricRCAircraftGuy/eRCaGuy_MPLABX/ChipKIT_Max32_PIC32MX795F512L/README.md

     1. Generate the code:
         1. "Resource Management (MCC)" tab at far top-left, next to "Projects" and "Files" tabs --> click the "Generate" button to auto-generate the code.
+1. Close MCC:
+    1. "Tools" --> "Embedded" --> "MPLAB Code Configurator v5: Open/Close"
+    1. If it freezes (which happens a lot :(), type `xkill` in another terminal, then click the window to kill it.